akirayu101/samwize.github.com/source/_posts/2012-09-21-i-bought-samwize-dot-com-for-99-cents.markdown

 title: "I bought samwize.com for 99 cents"
 date: 2012-09-21 10:51
 comments: true
-categories: Blogging
+categories: [Blogging, Octopress]
 ---

-This blog is now given an official name since I [switched to Octopress](/2012/09/10/switched-from-wordpress-to-octopress/).
+This blog is now given an official (domain) name since I [switched to Octopress](/2012/09/10/switched-from-wordpress-to-octopress/) 2 weeks ago.

 The domain is bought from [NameCheap](http://www.namecheap.com/) at 99 cents for first year, thereafter $10.69/yr.
 This is a special promo given after they won the best registrar from lifehackers. (promo code **WELOVEU**)